sotirisf/Umbraco-NodeRestrict/README.md

 These two methods of defining restrictions can co-exist.

 If the max number of allowed nodes is reached, new nodes will be saved but not published and a message (standard or custom) will inform the user of the restriction.
-The back-end can also optionally display warning messages before the max number of children is reached to inform the user of the restriction and the allowed number remaining.
+The back-end can also optionally display warning messages before the max number of children is reached to inform the user of the restriction and the allowed number of child nodes remaining.

 ## Usage (using configuration file in /config folder)
 If you install the package, you will find NodeRestrict.config in your /config folder with a commented example of a rule.